 This analogy will show how profits are likely to have increased and based upon this model an average annual income figure could be calculated.

-This figure is then adjusted to take inflation into account and multiplied by 6 to give the loss for 10 years.
+This figure is then adjusted to take inflation into account and multiplied by the multiplier to give the loss for 10 years.

-Click criminal injury compensation to see an article I have written explaining other criminal injury compensation calculations
+See our criminal compensation article explaining other criminal injury compensation calculations

 5. Assistance from UK criminal injury compensation lawyers

-I have acted in claims of psycholgical trauma where the medical evidence was not initially sufficient - obtaining a consultant psychiatrist report convinced the CICA why much larger lost income claims were justified.
-Also - the medical evidence is likely to increase the amount of criminal compensation you can claim for physical and psychological injury.
+In claims of psychological trauma – the medical evidence must be sufficient – obtaining a consultant psychiatrist report will often convince the CICA why much larger lost income claims can be justified.
+In addition – the medical evidence is likely to increase the amount of criminal compensation you can claim for physical and psychological injury.